Skip to content

 Create Notification Targets

-1. Log in to the self-observation workspace and go to "Monitoring" - "Notification Targets"
+1. Log in to the self-observation workspace and go to "Monitoring" - "Notification Targets Management"

-2. Create 3 different notification targets (notification target type is not limited, different notification groups are recommended)
+2. Create 3 different notification targets (Notification target type is optional, different notification groups are recommended)

 3. Business Alert